-Niki Lauda: Watch the funeral of the Formula 1 legend as family, friends and fans pay last respects
+Family, friends and fans attend funeral of Formula 1 legend Niki Lauda

 He retired from racing in 1985.

-In 2016, Lauda was awarded a lifetime achievment award that he dedicated in his speech "to the losers".
+In 2016, Lauda was awarded a lifetime achievement award that he dedicated in his speech "to the losers".

 Throwing back to the moment on Twitter, Formula 1 said the dedication "said everything" about who Lauda was.